NVIDIA/aistore/docs/cli/cluster.md

 # Introduction

-`ais cluster` commands supports the following subcommands:
+The `ais cluster` command supports the following subcommands:

 ```console
 $ ais cluster <TAB-TAB>
 add-remove-nodes  decommission  rebalance  remote-attach  remote-detach  set-primary  show  shutdown
 ```

-As always, each subcommand (above) will have its own help and usage examples - the latter possibly spread across multiple markdowns.
+As always, each above subcommand will have its own help and usage examples - the latter possibly spread across multiple documents.

 > For any keyword or text of any kind, you can easily look up examples and descriptions (if available) via a simple `find`, for instance: